wdawson/okta.github.io/_source/_posts/2019-02-19-add-oauth-device-flow-to-any-server.md

 The `authorization_pending` error means the user isn't finished logging in, but the code hasn't yet expired either.
 The device should try this again after the specified number of seconds.
 Meanwhile the user will be logging in, choosing a YouTube account, and approving the request.

-{% img blog/oauth-device-flow-proxy/device-flow-phone.png %}{: .center-image }
+{% img blog/oauth-device-flow-proxy/device-flow-phone.png alt:"Device flow sequence on an iPhone" %}{: .center-image }

 Finally, when the user finishes logging in, their phone will give them a "success" message, and there isn't anything left to do on the phone.